KouroshM2006/FinalProjectKouroshMaissamyazad/README.md

 - fully implemented the createUser interface and Administrator class
 - created junit testing for all user defined methods
 - semi implementation of the Teacher class

-log: 50% implementation
-- Fully implemented both super classes
-- decision to remove the uploadSchedule method from the Student class, becaue I don't think it would be necessary
-- implemented the Course class and later I will add the courseComparator insider class to it
-- fully implemented the createUser interface and Administrator class
-- created junit testing for all user defined methods
-- semi implementation of the Teacher class